falves10/HF_Calibration_Unit_Test/README.md

 -> The runs taken are stored at the 904 cluster.

-# Step 2: Build inside the work space area a CMSSW version (verify which one)
+# Step 2: Build into the work space area a CMSSW version (verify which one)
 cmsrel CMSSW version
 cd CMSSW version/src
 cmsenv